 - Half-board evening meal (mostly multi-course, sometimes outside the property, payable with voucher)

 - Bike rental, including rental bike insurance

 - Return transfer by minibus from Vienna daily in the afternoon, costsEUR 59 per person, EUR 19 extra for your own bike, to be paid in advance, reservation is necessary

 - Schärding train station

-- Free public car park on the Eurobike premesis directly on the cycle path.
+- Schärding: Free public car park on the Eurobike premises directly on the Cycle Path

 - Good train connections from Vienna to Schärding